 Air travel in the Philippines

-Major airports in the Philippines include Ninoy Aquino International Airport in Manila, Clark International Airport in Angeles City, Mactan-Cebu International Airport in Cebu and Subic Bay International Airport in Subic Bay.
+Major airports in the Philippines include Ninoy Aquino International Airport in Manila, Clark International Airport near Angeles, Mactan-Cebu International Airport in Cebu and Subic Bay International Airport in Subic Bay.
 The national air carrier is Philippine Airlines, which is the oldest commercial airline in Asia.